 Here's a painting I finished recently.
 I let it go before I thought to take proper photos of it and measure it.
 But it's about 45cm x 65cm, acrylic on wood.

-Since we're on the theme of books, I like the idea of this site - (via ).
+Since we're on the theme of books, I like the idea of this site - Its nice that Bookshelf (via@swissmiss).

 I just started Malalai Joya's A Woman Among Warlords.
 I've long been an admirer of her activism.
 Her story's quite inspirational.
 Personally, I'm a terrible reader.
 Annoyingly slow and I instantly forget the details.
 Library fines build up without having read half of what I return.
 But if there's anything I'm happy to collect and that I allow waver my wood-saving principles its in the collection and appreciation of books.
 And there are few things that warm me towards a person than looking through their book collection.
 There's something incredibly hopeful about books.
 Ideas and thoughts without the distractions of technology or the psychology of social interaction.